kahrendt/microWakeWord/README.md

 microWakeWord is an open-source wakeword library for detecting custom wake words on low power devices.
 It produces models that are suitable for using [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers).
 The models are suitable for real-world usage with low false accept and false reject rates.

-**microWakeword is currently available as an early release intended for expert users.
-Training a model that works well is still very difficult, as it typically requires thorough experimentation with hyperparameters and sample generation settings.
+**microWakeword is currently available as an early release.
+Training new models is intended for advanced users.
+Training a model that works well is still very difficult, as it typically requires experimentation with hyperparameters and sample generation settings.
 Please share any insights you find for training a good model!**

 ## Detection Process